Buying a house after Chapter 13 bankruptcy

 • Is the problem likely to happen again?

-Understand that these tests do not apply to every program.
+Understand that these tests do not apply to every mortgage program.
 Talk to several lenders about your circumstances to learn when you qualify to apply for a loan following a Chapter 13 discharge or dismissal.

-Alternative loan options with Chapter 13
+Alternative loan options with Chapter 13 bankruptcy

-Some alternative mortgage programs offer home loans to people in Chapter 13 bankruptcy.
 These Non-Qualified Mortgages (“Non-QM loans”) do not meet the standards for government or conforming mortgages.
 As such, they’re not eligible for backing from Fannie Mae, Freddie Mac, or any federal agency

 Lenders assume extra risk when they fund these types of loans, and borrowers can expect to pay higher mortgage interest rates and fees.
 But they may be appropriate if you want to borrow higher loan amounts or wait less time before borrowing.